TairanD/C-Programming-Language/C-notes/03-pointer.md

 ### 3.4 - Pointers
 From the above example, variable `a` remembers a memory address, so it can be called a **pointer** or pointer varible.

-# Question
-1 - In both java and c, variables directly remember the value of primitive type data.
+#### Note: In both java and c, variables directly remember the value of primitive type data.
 And they both remember the memory address of reference type data like array.

-The difference between java and c lies in that in java, functions are pass by reference, whereas c functions are pass by value, although we can declare a pointer variable as the parameter to let them pass by value.

-2 - So every variable storing reference types data can be called a pointer in c right?
-Because they remember addresses instead of values.
+Additionally, their functions are both pass-by-value!

 ## 4 - Pointers in C